 This document may be cited as: VBAC CPG Working Group.
 Association of Ontario Midwives.
 Vaginal Birth After Previous Low-Segment Caesarean Section.
 September 2011.
-Available online: http:// www.aom.on.ca/files/Health Care Professionals/ Clinical_Practice_Guidelines/CPG_VBAC-Final- November_2011.pdf

 The AOM is committed, through our statement on Gender Inclusivity and Human Rights, to reflect and include trans, genderqueer and intersex communities in all aspects of our work.
 In this document, there are references to sources that use gendered language to refer to populations of pregnant and birthing people.
 In order to accurately represent these sources, we may have maintained gendered language.
 We support research and knowledge translation that engages and reflects the entire childbearing population.